 There is also a hose on the front tappet chest cover clipped to a stud or blanking-plate screw where the mechanical fuel pump is on other models, just hanging down with an open end: (Auto-Part.com)

-In February 1964 a positive ventilation system was implemented.
+In February 1964 a Positive Crankcase Ventilation system was implemented.
 Until October 1968 it consisted of a PCV valve (13H5191) mounted on the inlet manifold, plumbed to a port on the front tappet chest cover.
 The oil filler cap is now ventilated with a restriction and a filter: (Clausager Original MGB)

-Ventilated oil filler cap, with filter gauze visible through the hole at the bottom.
-Non-ventilated caps are hollow inside and should not be used on engines with positive crankcase ventilation:
+Ventilated oil filler cap, with filter gauze visible through the hole at the bottom, used on non-North American spec MGBs until the end of production:

 'A' is the rubber seal to the filler neck, 'B' is one of two air inlet holes: